jackdbd/zig-bolognajs/README.md

 ## Installation

 This presentation is a Vue.js application built with [Slidev](https://sli.dev/).
-You can install its dependencies with:
+You can install its dependencies with the following command:

 ```sh
 npm install